Impartial Specialists (IS) perform an important public service as medical experts to the Board and its Judges.

 - Possess a current, valid, and unrestricted license within the state where the IS examination will be performed

-- Be board-certified in his or her specialty or have demonstrated expertise in the specialized field necessary for the particular examination
+- Be board-certified in their specialty or have demonstrated expertise in the specialized field necessary for the particular examination

 - Have any other professional qualifications that the Chair or Board deems necessary for a particular case